A Baliem Valley Festival in Papua with the Dani Tribe is one of the wildest tribal experiences you can have in the world…

 My Indonesian visa was running out soon, and I was more than happy with my experience with the Papuan Tribes in the highlands of West Papua.

 The friendliness and hospitality of the Dani Tribe and others will forever be with me.

 The atmosphere was so surreal it is now like a dream.

-If you like these kind of offbeat adventures with tribes then you may like my guide about visiting the remote Kyrgyz in the Afghanistan Wakhan Corridor.
+If you like this kind of offbeat adventure with tribes then you may like my guide about visiting the remote Kyrgyz in the Afghanistan Wakhan Corridor.

 Useful West Papua Links: